garrandall/popular-music-data/tracks/chains-of-love-the-drifters.md

 (Chains of love)
 Just a little bit tighter
 Tighter, baby
-And I like it, ooh, just a wee bit tighter
+And I like it, oh, just a wee bit tighter